miyagawa/Dist-Milla/README.md

 - Dist::Zilla doesn't do the job of installing of your module.
 So you can focus on the authoring side of things with dzil, while letting MakeMaker or Module::Build to do the installation side of things.
 I like this design.
 David Golden also has [an excellent blog post](http://www.dagolden.com/index.php/752/why-im-using-distzilla/) explaining more details about what this means.
 - There are so many plugins made by the great CPAN ecosystem, and you will most likely find a plugin that is already written, to do what you want to accomplish.

-That said, I myself have avoided switching to Dist::Zilla for a long time for some reason, and that might be the same with you.
+That said, I myself have avoided switching to Dist::Zilla for a long time for some reason.
+I actually tried a couple of times, but ended up giving up to swithing it.

 In my observation, typical problems/dislikes around Dist::Zilla can be categorized into one of the following thoughts.